Eugene-Myong/cse15l-lab-reports/LabReport2.md

     return arr;
   }
   ```
 Here's the issue: it doesn't work.
-When you run this code and expect an array with all the elements reversed, it just returns an array of all 0s.
+This method is supposed to return a new array that is the reverse order of the **arr** array it just returns an array of all 0s.
 For example here is a failure-inducing input for the test:
 ```
 @Test